The guide you need to get stronger, be faster, and improve your Rugby game.

-For example, in a series where you see A1, A2 & A3, do one set of A1, one set of A2, then one set of A3 before resting and repeating for the required sets.
+For example, in a series where you see A1, A2 & A3, do one set of A1, one set of A2, and then one set of A3 before resting and repeating for the required sets.

-Rugby players looking to get bigger, faster and stronger should begin their training sessions with a well-programmed warm-up.
+Rugby players looking to get bigger, faster, and stronger should begin their training sessions with a well-programmed warm-up.

-This will help increase your body temperature, improve your short term mobility and refine your technique.
+This will help increase your body temperature, improve your short-term mobility and refine your technique.

 The final part of the warm-up should prepare you for a full-body training session.
 This can be done by starting with general mobility drills, before progressing to the barbell.

 A1.
 Spiderman rotations x8/side